UCB-BioE-Genetic-Design-Automation/inventory-manager-vannytrinh/README.md

 # InventoryManager

-InventoryManager is a Python project designed to keep track of DNA samples, following the box organization used in a wet lab setting.
+InventoryManager is a Python project designed to organize and track DNA samples within a laboratory environment.
 This project follows the Function/Model pattern, separating data models from business logic.

 ## Purpose

-InventoryManager digitally tracks DNA samples such as plasmid sequences, oligos, and purified PCR products.
-Samples are stored in boxes.
-Easily search for a sample's location in the inventory based on their different properties.
+InventoryManager manages DNA samples such as plasmid sequences, oligos, and purified PCR products and their locations in the lab.
+The system stores samples and their data, such as the labels on their tubes, their concentration, construct, and more.
+The samples are stored in boxes, which are all stored in an inventory.
+Quickly search for a sample's location based on their properties.
 Efficiently update the inventory when adding new boxes and samples or removing old ones.

 More information about the capabilities and functions of InventoryManager can be found in [documentation.md](documentation.md).